Manu-Developer/Words-Counter/README.md

 # Words-Counter
-A Words Counter written in JavaScript
+A Words Counter written in JavaScript.